|1st Lt. Laula Middleton of Evergreen.|

-April 4, 1776 - General George Washington began marching his unpaid soldiers from their headquarters in Cambridge, Mass.
-They headed toward New York in anticipation of a British invasion.
+April 4, 1776 - General George Washington began marching his unpaid soldiers from their headquarters in Cambridge, Mass. toward New York in anticipation of a British invasion.

 April 4, 1796 – Georges Cuvier delivered his first paleontological lecture at École Centrale du Pantheon of the National Museum of Natural History on living and fossil remains of elephants and related species, founding the science of Paleontology.

 April 4, 1812 - The territory of Orleans became the 18th U.S. state and would become known as Louisiana.

 April 4, 1818 – The United States Congress adopted the flag of the United States with 13 red and white stripes and one star for each state (then 20).
 It was agreed that a new star would be added for each new state.

 April 4–6, 1825 – During his tour of the United States, the Marquis de Lafayette's party boarded two boats, the Balize and the Henderson, and made its way over the Alabama River through Selma, Ala., through the ill-fated, newly-platted capital city of Cahaba and then met with members of the French Vine and Olive refugee colony (from near present day Demopolis).
 The party made a brief stop in Claiborne on April 6.

 April 4, 1826 – Young Madison Rabb was born at Old Town in Conecuh County, Ala.
 He would go on to become an Evergreen Baptist Church deacon, planter, businessman, county commissioner, timber man and author of “The Early History of What is Known as the Evergreen Beat.”
 He died on Nov.
 28, 1896 at the age of 70 and was buried in the Old Evergreen Cemetery.